Expand the section navigation mobile menu

 • Please email your most current resume prior to your prescreen interview to Kimberly Byrd

-• If you are looking for a resource regarding resume structure and content please visit the Career Services “Build a Resume” tab
+• Looking for a resource regarding resume structure and content?

 Please be aware that no specific agencies are guaranteed.
 The Director of Field will attempt to best align your interests with potential internship sites; however, there is a possibility that your internship placement may not be in the exact type of agency desired.